kalpavrikshatechnologies/VidyaBytes/README.md

-**Project Title: VidyaBytes**
+# Project Title: VidyaBytes

-**Description:**
+## Description:

-The VidyaBytes is a comprehensive solution for efficiently managing libraries, providing a seamless experience for both librarians and patrons.
-Built using Vite and React.js for the frontend, and powered by Node.js and MongoDB for the backend, this project aims to streamline library operations, including cataloging, member subscriptions, and seating arrangements.
+Vidya Bytes is a comprehensive solution for efficiently managing libraries, offering a seamless experience for both librarians and patrons.
+Built with Vite and React.js for the frontend and powered by Node.js and MongoDB for the backend, this project aims to streamline library operations, including cataloging, member subscriptions, and seating arrangements.

-**Key Features:**
+## Key Features:

 1. **Library Catalog Management:**
    - Easily catalog and organize books, multimedia, and other resources.